DenSinH/DenSinH/_posts/2021-01-31-cached-interpreter.markdown

 ```
 Making the block looks very similar to the old loop, but then with a twist.
 I templated my basic `ARM7TDMI::Step()` to take a boolean `MakeCache`.
 If we are not making a cache, I made the step function return a boolean saying whether we are in a cacheable region or not.
 That
-means that `Step<false>` is the same as the above step function, except it returns
+means that `Step<false>` is the same as the original, basic interpreter step function, except it returns
 ```CXX
 InCacheRegion(corrected_pc);  // corrected_pc = pc - (ARMMode ?
 8 : 4)
 ```